 Administration.
-The 2017 Plan is currently administered by the Compensation Committee of the board of directors.
+The 2017 Plan is currently administered by the compensation committee of the board of directors.
 The plan administrator has the authority to interpret and administer our 2017 Plan and any agreement thereunder and to determine the terms of awards, including the recipients, the number of shares subject to each award, the exercise price, if any, the vesting schedule applicable to the awards together with any vesting acceleration and the terms of the award agreement for use under our 2017 Plan.
 The plan administrator is specifically authorized to exercise its discretion to reduce or increase the exercise price of outstanding stock options or effect the repricing of stock options through cancellation and re-grants.

 Eligibility.
-The 2017 Plan permits us to make grants of incentive stock options to our employees and any of our subsidiary corporations' employees, and grants of non-qualified stock options, restricted stock awards and unrestricted stock awards to the officers, employees, directors, and consultants of the company and our subsidiary corporations.
+The 2017 Plan permits us to make grants of incentive stock options to our employees and any of our subsidiary corporations' employees, and grants of non-qualified stock options, restricted stock awards and unrestricted stock awards to the officers, employees, directors, and consultants of the Company and our subsidiary corporations.

 Options.
 The 2017 Plan permits the granting of (i) stock options to purchase common stock intended to qualify as incentive stock options under Section 422 of the Internal Revenue Code and (ii) stock options that do not so qualify.
 The option exercise price per share of our common stock underlying each stock option was determined by our board or directors or a committee appointed by the board of directors, and must have been at least equal to 100% of the fair market value of a share of our common stock on the date of grant.
 In the case of an incentive stock option granted to a participant who, at the time of grant of such stock option, owned stock representing more than 10% of the voting power of stock of the Company, or a 10% owner, the exercise price per share of our common stock underlying each such stock option must have been at least equal to 110% of the fair market value of a share of our common stock on the date of grant.
-The term of each stock option must have been at least equal to 110% of the fair market value of a share of our common stock on the date of grant.
 The term of each stock option may not have exceeded 10 years from the date of grant (or five years for a 10% owner).
-The plan administrator will determine the methods of payment of the exercise price of a stock option, which may include cash, a net exercise arrangement for non-qualified stock options, a promissory note (if permitted by the board of directors) and if permitted by the board of directors or a committee appointed by the board of directors and an initial public offering of the company has occurred, through either the delivery of shares of our common stock owned by the participant or a broker-assisted arrangement.
+The plan administrator will determine the methods of payment of the exercise price of a stock option, which may include cash, a net exercise arrangement for non-qualified stock options, a promissory note (if permitted by the board of directors) and if permitted by the board of directors or a committee appointed by the board of directors and an initial public offering of the Company has occurred, through either the delivery of shares of our common stock owned by the participant or a broker-assisted arrangement.
 After a participant's termination of service (other than a termination for cause), the participant generally may exercise his or her stock options, to the extent vested as of such date of termination, for thirty days after termination or such longer period of time as specified in the applicable stock option agreement; provided, that if the termination is due to death or disability, the stock option generally will remain exercisable, to the extent vested as of such date of termination, until six months following such termination.
 However, in no event may a stock option be exercised later than the expiration of its term.